 You should also take care with some of the rocky ground and exposed sections, especially on Grand High Tops and Bluff Mountain.
 Poles can be helpful for balance.

-The only other safety concern is wild animals.
-Snakes are uncommon outside of summer, but you should still carry a snake bite bandage in your first aid kit.
 Other than that, you’ll likely come across wallabies, kangaroos and wild goats, all of which are pretty friendly.

 Essential gear for Warrumbungles overnight hike